 Periderm consists of three parts:

-- A meristem known as phellogen or cork cambium.
+- The meristem is known as phellogen or cork cambium.

 - The layer of cells cut off by the phellogen towards the inner side constitutes phelloderm.